 This is probably my top question for family sessions and before you go and have to spend countless hours scouring the interenet, I can try to help (but just in case you'd like visuals - here is a pinterest board that I created to help you).

-1. Think complimentary and not matchy-matchy.
+Think complimentary and not matchy-matchy.

 You are certainly well within your right to be dressed alike if that's what you want to do in your photos but I've found that trying to look similar but not exactly the same can give your photos a very timeless and thoughtful feel.
+This doesn't have to mean boring.
+A good formula to think about is choosing one or two people as your "base" and building around that.
+Choosing a "theme" that runs through your group is also incredibly helpful.
+Think fabrics like denim or linen or shades of a color all read well in photos!

-2. Comfort over fashion
+Comfort over fashion

-I'm a fan of doing formal clothing but if you have kids in the single digits - keep in mind that we're already asking them to do something outside of their wheelhouse which can be made more uncomfortable if things get too fancy.
-Also, for parents - keep your location in mind - if your session is taking place in a park, there is a chance there will be at least a little walking involved so if you're wearing heels - absolutely feel free to stick a pair of flip-flops or comfortable shoes to wear while we move from place to place.
+Also, for parents - keep your location in mind - if your session is taking place in a park, there is a chance there will be at least a little walking involved so if you're wearing heels - absolutely feel free to stick a pair of flip-flops or comfortable shoes to wear while we move from place to place

-3. Do Whatever You Want!
+Do Whatever You Want!